 So where does India’s RBI stand in all this?
 Though the central bank released a concept note, it is “non-committal”.
 However, RBI still promises to implement CBDC in the future in a phased manner after testing it through multiple channels.
 Finally, policymakers should factor in geo-political stakes along with domestic interests as they develop a potential CBDC.

 About the Author

-Raghav Chawla is a third-year student at the Jindal School of International Affairs, majoring in International Relations with a specialization in Economics and Foreign Policy.
-His interests include developmental economics, financial markets, and political risk management.
+Raghav Chawla is a third-year student at the Jindal School of International Affairs pursuing a major in International Relations with a specialization in Economics and Foreign Policy.
+His interests include International Economics, Financial Markets and Political Risk Management.